Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Introduction

+Our main contribution is as follows.
 For a generalized version of the (1+1)-ES with one-fifth success rule, we prove bounds on the expected hitting time akin to linear convergence, i.e., hitting an $\epsilon$-ball in $\Theta(\log \| m_0 - x^*\|/\epsilon)$ iterations on a quite general class of functions.
-This class of functions includes all composites of $L$-smooth strongly convex functions with a strictly increasing transformation.
+This class of functions includes all composites of Lipschitz-smooth strongly convex functions with a strictly increasing transformation.
 This latter transformation allows to include some non-continuous functions, and even functions with non-smooth level sets.
 We additionally deduce linear convergence with probability one.
 Our analysis relies on finding an appropriate Lyapunov function with lower and upper-bounded expected drift.
 It is building on classical fundamental ideas presented by Hajek \cite{hajek1982hitting} and widely used to analyze stochastic hill-climbing algorithms on discrete search spaces \cite{lengler2020drift}.

-Preliminary versions of this work were published in \cite{morinaga2019generalized,akimoto2018drift}.
-Those studies were concerned with an algorithm without covariance matrix adaptation.
-Here we extend the analysis accordingly and also include almost sure convergence results.
-Additionally the presentation of this paper includes an introduction to the methods analyzed, put in the context of derivative-free optimization, as well as thorough discussions of the assumptions and of the obtained results.

-This paper is organized as follows.
-In Section~\ref{sec:algorithm_and_definition} we present the class of algorithms analyzed, we provide central definitions, establish preliminary results, and finish by presenting and discussing the class of objective functions under study.
-In Section~\ref{section:drift} we present our main methodology based on drift analysis to prove bounds on the expected first hitting time of an $\epsilon$-ball of the optimum.
-We prove lower-bounds and upper bounds akin to linear convergence in Section~\ref{sec:driftanalysis}.